unixorn/sysadmin-reading-list/README.md

 ### Ruby

-Ruby also has a rich ecosystem of gems you can use in your programs.
+Ruby also has a rich ecosystem of gems you can use in your programs, and like Python, much better string and data structure manipulation than Bash.

+#### Ruby Books

-If you're in a Ruby shop, you'll want these:
+If you're in a Ruby shop, you'll want these books:

 * [Ruby Best Practices](http://shop.oreilly.com/product/9780596523015.do)
 * [Ruby: Learn Ruby in 24 Hours or Less](https://smile.amazon.com/Ruby-Beginners-Learning-Programming-Course/dp/1533191611)